 HAPPENING AROUND TOWN

 Disclaimer: This rant was not sponsored or paid for by the events or restaurants listed.
-If you’d like me to check out and rant about a happening around town or an eatery in town for my SF Sundays series, please email me at firstname.lastname@example.org.
+If you’d like me to check out a happening around town or a yummy eatery to rant about, please email email@example.com.